learnbyexample/cli-computing/cli_computing.md

 ## Copy and paste

 Shortcuts for copy-paste operations in the terminal are shown below.
-You might be able to customize these shortcuts in terminal preferences.
+You might be able to customize these shortcuts in the terminal preferences.

 * `Shift+Ctrl+c` copy the highlighted portion to the clipboard
 * `Shift+Ctrl+v` paste clipboard contents
 * `Shift+Insert` paste the last highlighted portion (not necessarily the clipboard contents)

 You can also press middle mouse button instead of the `Shift+Insert` shortcut.
-This is not limited to the terminal, but works in any application.
-Use the `xinput` command to enable/disable mouse button clicks.
+This is not limited to the terminal, works in many other applications too.
+You can use the `xinput` command to enable/disable mouse button clicks.
 First, use `xinput` without any arguments and spot the number corresponding to your mouse.
 As an example, assuming the device number is `11`, you can use the following commands:

 * `xinput set-button-map 11 1 0 3` to disable middle button click
 * `xinput set-button-map 11 1 2 3` to enable middle button click